 Unfortunately, even if the smoke detector is in a bad location these aren’t easy to move.
 Smoke detectors are placed very specifically by building code, and most must be interconnected to pass inspection.
 For example, a smoke detector must be outside every bedroom door, the top of any stairwell, etc.

-If you have a brand new photoelectric smoke detector, it may be susceptible to going off even when the temperature changes.
-If the temperature changes repeatedly or quickly, this could cause the smoke detector to go off.
-Take a look at the thermostat in your house and make sure the temperature is relatively constant.
-This could be a way to fix the issue.
+From what I’ve seen over the years, if you have a brand-new photoelectric smoke detector, it may be susceptible to going off even when the temperature changes.
+If the temperature changes repeatedly or quickly, it could cause the smoke detector to go off.
+Look at the thermostat in your house and ensure the temperature is relatively constant.

-Of course, steam and smoke are very different things; however, when they enter the chamber of a smoke detector, the results could be similar.
-If they cause a fluctuation in the flow of ions, or if they disrupt beams of light in the smoke detector, the smoke detector could go off.
+Of course, steam and smoke are very different things; however, the results can be similar when either smoke or steam enters the chamber of a smoke detector.
+If smoke or steam causes a fluctuation in the flow of ions within your alarm, or if they disrupt beams of light in the smoke detector, the smoke detector could go off.

 Always make sure to make good use of your range vent hoods when cooking, and clean/replace their filters once or twice a year.